Full question:

 Answer:

-If you believe there were violations of the Federal Truth in Lending Act when the loan was initiated, you may be able to raise this as a defense.
-It may also be possible to renegotiate the loan.
+If your audit indicates violations of the Federal Truth in Lending Act during the loan process, you may use this as a defense.
+Additionally, you might be able to renegotiate your loan.
+It is advisable to consult with a local attorney who can assess your specific situation.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.